google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/automating-image-optimization/index.md

 <img src="images/image-pipeline.jpg" alt="There are many steps involved in a
         browser grabbing an image specified in a tag and displaying it on a screen.
-These include request, decode, resize, copy to GPU and display."
+These include request, decode, resize, copy to GPU, display."
          />

 When a browser fetches an image, it has to decode the image from the original